smuller/examdomizer/README.md

     -w <variant name>
     --whohas <variant name>
+    -w <variant name>/<question number>
+    --whohas <variant name>/<question number>

 Operate in "whohas" mode: rather than generate exams, Examdomizer will output a list of students who would receive the specified variant (the variant must be given a unique ID as specified above).
 It will also specify, for each student, the question number under which this variant appears, if the variant is in a numbered question.
+If a question number is provided after a slash (e.g. "var1/2a"), it will only include students for whom the variant "var1" appears as question "2a".
 It makes the most sense to use this when generation is deterministic, using one or more of the flags above.
+This option can be used multiple times to output only students matching *all* of the conditions.

     -b <directory>
     --basedir <directory>